manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 ## Installing SphinxSE

-Unless you are using MariaDB where SphinxSE can be easily enabled you will need to obtain a copy of MySQL sources, prepare those, and then recompile MySQL binary.
+You will need to obtain a copy of MySQL sources, prepare those, and then recompile MySQL binary.
 MySQL sources (mysql-5.x.yy.tar.gz) could be obtained from <http://dev.mysql.com> Web site.

 ### Compiling MySQL 5.0.x with SphinxSE